wMartyyS/Web-GodTeam/README.md

 <h1 align="center">GodTýým</h1>
 <p align="center">A Czech / Slovakian / Vietnamese discord server.</p>

-# Official Web of Da GOD Týým
+# What is this?
-• Czech / Slovakian / Vietnamese Group
+## This is an official website of Godtýým.